evannetwork/vade-didcomm/README.md

 ## Usage

 `didcomm_send` prepares a message for being sent to the recipient and `didcomm_receive` is used for decryption and analyzing an incoming message.
-Per default each sent message will be encrypted, either with the saved encryption key from an existing did exchange with the communication partner, or with the provided one.
-Specific protocol types can override the encryption setting of a message to just send a plain message (like did exchange).
+Per default each sent message will be encrypted, either with the saved encryption key from an existing DID exchange with the communication partner, or with the provided one.
+Specific protocol types can override the encryption setting of a message to just send a plain message (like DID exchange).

-*NOTE*: When you send any message that will be encrypted, you need to have a finished did exchange or correct encryption keys, that are passed to vade_didcomm.
+*NOTE*: When you send any message that will be encrypted, you need to have a finished DID exchange or correct encryption keys, that are passed to vade_didcomm.

 The two functions [`didcomm_send`] and [`didcomm_receive`] can be called with two parameters, `options` and `message`:

 1. Options: Contains specific information for passing special configuration to the vade_didcomm.
-Currently its just used to inject specific encryption configuration, to overwrite the default DIDComm did exchange key encryption.
+Currently its just used to inject specific encryption configuration, to overwrite the default DIDComm DID exchange key encryption.

 ```json
 {